We encourage staff fundraising for good causes and each year the team selects a Charity of the Year which becomes the main focus for raising money.

 Formerly known as Seriously Ill for Medical Research (SIMR), Patients' Voice is a national voluntary group.
 Its members, many of whom have serious, life-threatening conditions, support the humane use of animals and the ethical use of biotechnology in medical research.
 They recognise that medical researchers need living systems to research and develop new treatments for complex diseases.

-Cancer Research UK supports over 500 research group leaders throughout the UK, through a variety of funding mechanisms including research institutes, clinical centres, programme and project grants.
+Cancer Research UK supports research group leaders throughout the UK, through a variety of funding mechanisms including research institutes, clinical centres, programme and project grants.
 It is committed to the research funding of both scientists and clinicians and support a number of personal award schemes.

 The County Air Ambulance is now established as a familiar sight over a large area of the country, readily recognised for the life-saving skills brought to many patients.